• Make a Payment

 How Can Prenuptial Agreements Benefit Both Parties?

-A prenuptial agreement can help both parties:
+A New York prenuptial agreement can help both parties:

-• Enter the marriage with their eyes open and
+• Enter the marriage with their eyes open; and

 • Ensure the expectations of the parties are met if the marriage ends because of divorce or death.

-In fact, a well prepared prenuptial agreement can make a marriage stronger and more durable because it promotes pre-marital communication and agreement regarding financial matters that people often find difficult to discuss.
+In fact, a well-prepared prenuptial agreement can make a marriage stronger and more durable because it promotes pre-marital communication and agreement regarding financial matters that people often find difficult to discuss.

 At Winter & Grossman, PLLC, our attorneys draft artful prenuptial (also called antenuptial) agreements in accordance with the expectations of the parties.